veskacherven/pycamera/readme.txt

 Select mode foto / video.
 For photo, every click on a button Fullscreen - one frame.
 For the video, one click Fullscreen - start recording, the second end.
-Photo is written on a removable memory card folder camera / images, video camera / videos Folders should be created.
+Photo is written on a removable memory card folder Images, video - Videos

 Features: